 BERLIN (AP) — The Latest on winter weather in Europe (all times local):

-Four skiers — a woman from Sweden and three men from Finland — were struck by a 300-meter (990-foot) wide avalanche that hit the Tamok valley, near Tromsoe on Jan.
-2. The weather had hampered rescue efforts, and two days later, the four were presumed dead after helicopters had picked up beacon signals.
+Four skiers — a woman from Sweden and three men from Finland — were taken by a 300-meter- wide (900-foot-wide) avalanche that hit the Tamok Valley on Jan.
+2.

 The weather hampered initial rescue efforts and the four were presumed dead after two days.

 Officials have ordered residents of a village in southern Germany to leave their homes immediately due to “acute” avalanche risk.